MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 This article discusses commonly used security response headers to demonstrate how to customize headers sent by AD FS 2019.

 > [!NOTE]
-> The document assumes that AD FS 2019 has been installed.
+> The article assumes that you installed AD FS 2019.

 ## Scenarios